nylssoft/MynaPasswordManager/README.md

 - Add LICENSE.TXT file (may be GPLv3, do not know by now)
 - A new project name
 - A filter for the items in the list view
-- A mechansim to add arbitary encrypted files to an entry (e.g. scanned invoices or bank account information)
+- A mechansim to add arbitary encrypted files to an entry (e.g. scanned invoices or bank account sheets etc.)

 Icons used from the Open Icon Library (https://sourceforge.net/projects/openiconlibrary):